Self-dual compact gauged baby skyrmions in a continuous medium: The restricted gauged baby Skyrme model in a magnetic medium

 The Euler-Lagrange equations obtained from the Lagrangian density (\ref{3}) are

-where $\Sigma _{\chi }=\partial \Sigma /\partial \chi $, $V_{\chi }=\partial V/\partial \chi $ and $j^{\mu }=\hat{n}\cdot \vec{J}^{\mu }$ is the conserved current density with
+where $\Sigma _{\chi }=\partial \Sigma /\partial \chi $, $V_{\chi}=\partial V/\partial \chi $ and $j^{\mu }=\hat{n}\cdot \vec{J}^{\mu }$ is the conserved current density with

 In the present {study, we are} interested in stationary soliton solutions of the model described by the Lagrangian density (\ref{3}).
-In this sense, {from Eq. (\ref{xga}), we extract a piece of important information via the stationary Gauss law}
+In this sense, from Eq. (\ref{xga}), we extract an important information via the stationary Gauss law

-which is identically satisfied by gauge condition $A_{0}=0$, allowing us to choose such a condition {henceforth; consequently, the resulting configurations only carry magnetic flux.
-Furthermore, from Eq. (\ref{xga}), we also obtain the stationary Amp\`{e}re law, which is given by,}
+which is identically satisfied by gauge condition $A_{0}=0$, allowing us to choose such a condition henceforth.
+Consequently, the system solutions only carry on magnetic flux.
+Furthermore, from Eq. (\ref{xga}), we also obtain the stationary Amp\`{e}re law, which is given by,